ismaelvarez/GranTecanTouchdesignerDemo/README.md

 The input is the path of the CSV file.

-At the moment, we have the telescope movement, elevation and azimuth, and a couple of weather sensors (temperature, humidity, etc).
+At the moment, we have the telescope motion, elevation, azimuth and dome rotation, and a couple of sensors (temperature, humidity, etc) outside the building.

 EMCS/WeatherStation/humidity -> Percentage
 EMCS/WeatherStation/temperature	-> Temperature in Celcius